motoleon/BoostDisk/README.md

 This compiled version is windows 64 bit, and is cache size limited.
 Only for test, but very stable.
 ---------------------------------------------------------------------------------------------------

-TO DO:  Prefetching implementation.
+TO DO:
+-Prefetching implementation.
 Boost cold boot of programs-games.
-        Use unused GPU RAM (NVIDIA/AMD) to cache data.
+-Use unused GPU RAM (NVIDIA/AMD) to cache data.